 You may be depressed if during the last month you've often felt down, depressed or hopeless, and have little interest or pleasure in doing things.

 If you think that you or your child may have depression, it's important to speak to your GP.
+They may be able to refer you to a mental health team for specialist support.

 Treatments for depression include: